sh1ndoo/knowledge2/content/tbd/ACTUAL guide to a now playing widget.md

 ## Overview

 The idea is that you get a Spotify refresh token/endpoint type thing.
-Every time you refresh, it hits the API and gets the new information.
+Every time you load the widget, it hits the API and gets the new information.
 The API access uses the currently playing song and a few previously playing songs.
 If you're currently playing, you can show a status saying "now listening to" and then the title and photo link to the song, and the artist links to the artist.
 The bars will move but it's just a bunch of `divs` (I removed them).
 Then, you can embed the svg with the link in markdown, demonstrated above, or you can embed it in HTML with an `img` tag.

 This is the original guide that I followed and then modified: [novatorem/SetUp.md · GitHub](https://github.com/novatorem/novatorem/blob/main/SetUp.md)